gdoct/alarmclock-cpp/README.md

    - INCREASE_PIN: GPIO 16
    - LIGHT_PIN: GPIO 17
    - Other leg of each button to ground (GND).
 Use pull-up resistors if necessary, although internal pull-ups in the Pico may be used.
-4. **Connect the LED Light**:
+4. **Connect the RGB LED Light**:
-   - GPIO 18 to the anode of the LED with a current-limiting resistor
+   - GPIO 5-7 to the anodes of the  RGBLED with a 220 ohm current-limiting resistor
    - Cathode of the LED to ground (GND)